the-dev-syntax/Ecommerce-Template/README.md

 33. the browsing history stays even after logging out , an there is no browsing history page.

-34. if user not logged in no history in the NAV and no history page.
+34. add this: if user not logged in no history in the NAV and no history page:
+  - in userButton.tsx  ==> is hwo to do it as an example.
+  - but history is a item in an array mapped in index.tsx
+  - so filter the menu first with a condition and then map over the resulted array  ==> **[fixed]**

 35. logo can be E as it is, but V two outline blue leaves.

+36. change Logo+Name to signature style Font here.

 ---------------------------------------------------------------------------------------------------------------------------